Best project management tools for product and engineering teams in 2026

 Choose:

 Notion for docs and flexibilityLinear for product and engineering executionClickUp for breadthmonday for cross-functional coordinationBut if your team starts looking for a workspace where delivery, documentation, pilotage, agents, and MCP all live together, you are already drifting beyond this comparison.
+Our guide to the best project management tools for product and engineering teams covers that wider field.

 That is when a tool like Stellary can enter the conversation, not as a universal replacement, but as an answer to a different problem: keeping work, context, and operational AI inside the same system.
+If you want the head-to-head detail, we maintain dated comparisons of Stellary vs Notion, Stellary vs ClickUp, Stellary vs Linear and Stellary vs monday.

 A practical guide to choosing between Linear, Notion, ClickUp, monday, Jira, and the new wave of AI-native tools.
 Compare speed, context, governance, and real execution.